chauff/cse1500-web-transcripts/Lecture-1.md

 # HTTP: the language of Web communication

+*Note: in practice, this material is taught in Lecture 1 and about half of Lecture 2.*

 ## Web standards

 A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium (also known as `W3C`): what are Web standards and what makes Web standards so important?